iferdelja/firebase-s3-image-migration-tool/README.md

 Run "npm install" to install dependencies.

-To run migration, prepare a properties file (named: properties) of this kind:
+To use the tool prepare a properties file (named: properties) of this kind:
 ```
 s3UserAccessKey = <your_access_key>
 s3secretAccessKey = <your_secret>